What's black and white

 Free Online Access in Response to COVID-19

-The staff of Easy English Times understands that many schools and libraries are closed due to COVID-19.
-Our print version of the April paper was mailed as usual (unless you requested we hold your copies for later shipment).
+The staff of Easy English Times understands that many schools and libraries are still closed due to COVID-19.
+Our print versions were mailed as usual (unless you requested we do not send them).

 * * *